(this is originally published at www.heartlight.org)

 passed the halfway mark, he spotted him.
 "I was wondering what was

-going on, why was he so far back,"
+going on, why was he so far back," said Scott Clark.
+"Then I see Josh.

 He's got the kid in his arms."